Zudest/KingdomDuels/content/rules.md

 ### 🐉 Monster Cards

-**Normal Monster** cards (yellow frame) are placed in the Main Deck (and have effects despite being called "normal" monsters, unlike the original yugioh).
+**Normal Monster** cards (yellow frame) are placed in the Main Deck (and have effects despite being called "normal" monsters, unlike the original yugioh card game).

-**Extra Deck Monsters** (ritual, fusions, alters and integrations) have special summoning conditions that you must fulfill to play them from the Extra Deck onto the field.
+**Extra Deck Monsters** (rituals, fusions, alters and integrations) have special mechanics and summoning conditions that you must fulfill to play them from the Extra Deck onto your field.

-Cards used for an Extra Deck summon are considered "**Materials**" of that card type (for example Fusion Materials or Ritual Materials).
+Cards used for an Extra Deck monster summon are considered "**Materials**" of that card type (for example Fusion Materials or Ritual Materials).

 #### 🌀 Fusion Monster Cards